-mine.
-For, in proportion as a sensation loses The purely re- its affective character and becomes presentative representative, the reactions which it sensations are representative, to reactions which it their external called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the called forth on our part tend to distinct the call appear, but at the same time we perceive the external object which is its cause, or if we do not now perceive it, we have perceived it. and we think of it.
+(42) -mine.
+For, in proportion as a sensation loses its affective character and The purely becomes representative the reactions which it called forth on our part tend to representative disappear, but at the same time we perceive the external object which is its cause, or if we do not now perceive it, we have perceived it, and we think of their external it.
 Now, this cause is extensive and therefore measurable: a constant experience, which began with the first glimmerings of consciousness and which continues throughout the whole of our life, shows us a definite shade of sensation corresponding to a definite amount of stimulation.
 We thus associate the idea of a certain quantity of cause with a certain quality of effect; and finally, as happens in the case of every acquired perception, we transfer the idea into the sensation, the quantity of the cause into the quality of the effect.
 At this very moment the intensity, which was nothing but a certain shade or quality of the sensation, becomes a magnitude.
 We shall easily understand this process if, for example, we hold a pin in our right hand and prick our left hand more and more deeply.
 At first we shall feel as it were a tickling, then a touch which is succeeded by a prick, then a pain localized at a point, and finally the spreading of this pain over the surrounding zone.
-And the more we reflect on it, the more clearly shall we see that we are here dealing with so many qualitatively distinct sensations, so many varieties of a single species.
+And the more we reflect on it, the more clearly shall we see that we are here dealing with so many qualitatively distinct sensations, sensations are measured by

+(43) so many varieties of a single species.
 But yet we spoke at first of one and the same sensation which spread further and further, of one prick which increased in intensity.
 The reason is that, without noticing it, we localized in the sensation of the left hand, which is pricked, the progressive effort of the right hand, which pricks.
 We thus introduced the cause into the effect, and unconsciously interpreted quality as quantity, intensity as magnitude.
 Now, it is easy to see that the intensity of every representative sensation ought to be understood in the same way.